rjspencer/docs/api_v1.md

 		"data": null
 	}

-### Authorization
-Connecting with the StageBloc API uses the OAuth 2.0 standard.
-You must first [create a StageBloc account](http://stagebloc.com/signup) and then [register your application in the StageBloc backend](http://stagebloc.com/account/admin/management/developers/) to receive a client ID and secret that will allow users to connect with your application.

-Requests can be be made with just a `client_id` parameter, but this is restricted to reading (listing) endpoints.
-In order to make use of any writing (editing) endpoints, an access token (i.e. validated user) must be present.

 # Authentication
 StageBloc uses the [OAuth2](http://oauth.net/2/) authentication process to get an access token from a request token.
 The access token is then used to make all subsequent requests.

+Access tokens can be revoked on a per application basis at any point in time by the user in their settings area in the StageBloc backend.

 Depending on the endpoint, differing levels of authentication exist.
 Some endpoints require that the authenticated user be a fan while other require that they be an admin of the account.

-At the very least, a `client_id` must be passed with each request depending on the authentication level of that endpoint.
+At the very least, a `client_id` must usually be passed with each request depending on the authentication level of that endpoint.
+However, if the request is made on behalf of an authenticated user, a `client_id` is not necessary.

-Access tokens can be revoked on a per application basis at any point in time by the user in their settings area in the StageBloc backend.
+Once an access token is received, it should be passed with the request as an HTTP header: `Authorization: OAuth <access token here>`

 ## /oauth2
 `[POST]`